Snarp/wayback-machine-downloader/README.md

-	    -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter (use // notation for the filter to be treated as a regex) -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -c, --concurrency NUMBER         Number of multiple files to download at a time Default is one file at a time (ie. 20)
+	    -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter (use // notation for the filter to be treated as a regex) -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -c, --concurrency NUMBER         Number of files to download at a time (ie. 20) Default is one file at a time
 	    -p, --maximum-snapshot NUMBER    Maximum snapshot pages to consider (Default is 100) Count an average of 150,000 snapshots per page -l, --list                       Only list file urls in a JSON format with the archived timestamps, won't download anything